romnn/ldap-manager/README.md

     - add member to group
     - list users
     - verify?

+- done
   - decide on a consistent naming (user vs account)

-- done
+  - update dependencies
+  - fix issues and use new api for grpc and http without a base
   - add images to the readme